microsoft/playwright/docs/src/api/class-consolemessage.md

 - returns: <[Array]<[JSHandle]>>

 ## method: ConsoleMessage.location
+* langs: js, python
 - returns: <[Object]>
   - `url` <[string]> URL of the resource.
   - `lineNumber` <[int]> 0-based line number in the resource.
   - `columnNumber` <[int]> 0-based column number in the resource.

+## method: ConsoleMessage.location
+* langs: csharp, java
+- returns: <[string]>

+URL of the resource followed by 0-based line and column numbers in the resource formatted as `URL:line:column`.

 ## method: ConsoleMessage.text
 - returns: <[string]>